-CDFA personnel investigate trichomonosis cases, notify owners of potentially exposed cattle and quarantine bulls in infected and exposed herds.
+CDFA personnel investigate trichomonosis cases, notify owners of potentially exposed cattle, and quarantine bulls in infected and exposed herds.
 Infected bulls will be quarantined to their facility and may ONLY BE SOLD FOR SLAUGHTER.
-Additionally, one negative real-time PCR test at owner’s expense are required for all herdmate bulls, with no less than seven days and no more than 28 days between each test.
+Additionally, one negative real-time PCR test at owner’s expense is required for all herdmate bulls.
 Owners of exposed cattle will be notified by CDFA and are required to test their bulls once, at their expense.
 Herds affected more than once in a two year period will require two real-time PCR tests.

 Sample quality and testing are critical for diagnosing and eradicating trichomonosis.
 Law requires training and approval by CDFA for veterinarians collecting trichomonosis samples, and for laboratories processing samples.

 California licensed, category II USDA accredited veterinarians can view a training video to become approved for Trichomonosis sample collection in California.
 Training and approval by CDFA must be renewed every two years.
-The training video can be viewed using the link below, and Certificates of Completion following training should be returned to your Animal Health District Office.
-A DVD copy can be made available upon request.
+The training video can be viewed using the link below, and Certificates of Completion following training should be returned to your Animal Health District Office .

 Laboratories must go through a training session at the California Animal Health and Food Safety Laboratory (CAHFS) to be approved to read trichomonosis samples.
 Laboratories are commonly private veterinary clinics, but can be other private labs.
 CDFA requires that at least one person in the lab/clinic be trained through a short session at CAHFS; training should be repeated if that person leaves the lab/clinic.
 Veterinarians/clinics may contact their Animal Health Branch District Office to complete the scheduling form.
 CDFA will then contact the individual to confirm training date and location.

-Bulls 18 months of age and older, and non-virgin bulls under 18 months of age, must be accompanied by a negative trichomonosis test completed within 60 days prior to sale, or be sold for slaughter only.
-Packers can purchase these bulls for immediate slaughter.
-Alternatively, these bulls can be sold to dealers who are licensed with California and/or registered with Packers and Stockyards as federally approved dealers; all dealers must have an agreement with CDFA before purchasing untested bulls for slaughter.
+Bulls 18 months of age and older, and non-virgin bulls under 18 months of age, must be accompanied by a negative trichomonosis test completed within 60 days prior to sale, or be sold for feed and slaughter only.
+Packers can purchase these bulls for immediate slaughter, or these bulls can be sold to dealers who are licensed with California and/or registered with Packers and Stockyards as federally approved dealers; all dealers must have an agreement with CDFA before purchasing untested bulls for slaughter.
 Changes to the trichomonosis program, effective April 1, 2017, contain several other exemptions for the sale of bulls in California without a negative trichomonosis test – more information can be found in the summary of Changes to California’s Trichomonosis Program .